-When the government of Gabon needed a thoughtful plan to ensure a sustainable future for its capital city, it looked to The Prince’s Foundation, and their international team of experts including Opticos, to craft a master plan and the country’s first development code.
-Together, these will guide the development of Akanda, a growing area at the northern edge of Libreville, and one of the country’s fastest-growing areas.
+When the government of Gabon needed a thoughtful plan to ensure a sustainable future for its capital city, it looked to The Prince’s Foundation, Opticos and an international team of experts to craft a master plan and the country’s first development code.
+Together, the plan and code will guide the development of Akanda, a growing area at the northern edge of Libreville, and one of the country’s fastest-growing areas.

 Enquiry by Design process led by The Prince's Foundation, encompassing an international design team, local stakeholders, and the local government

 At its core, this project raised a two important questions.
 First, how do you successfully plan and regulate a sustainable future for a rapidly growing capital city in a developing country?
 Second, how do you do so in a way that reinforces and respects the local culture and a robust local economy, while improving the quality of life for residents?